software-students-spring2024/5-final-project-spring-2024-dttt5/README.md

 You can see your calorie status, logout, set your weight goals, add calorie and workout entries.

 #### 4. Set Your Weight Goals (Optional)
 You can set your weight goals to check total calorie deficit needed to reach the target weight.
 The value is calculated with your current and target weight.
+(Note: Only for this feature will you need to refresh the page to see it update)

 #### 5. Add Calorie Entries
 You can add your previous meals.
 Enter food, calorie, date, and click **Add Food** button.
 The entires will show in the calorie entries table where you can edit or delete the entries.